Commvault/terraform-provider-commvault/docs/resources/kubernetes_appgroup.md

 - `applications` (Block Set) List of applications to be added as content (see [below for nested schema](#nestedblock--filters--applications))
 - `labelselectors` (Block Set) List of label selectors to be added as content (see [below for nested schema](#nestedblock--filters--labelselectors))
-- `skipstatelessapps` (String) Specify whether to skip backup of stateless applications
+- `skipstatelessapps` (Boolean) Specify whether to skip backup of stateless applications

 <a id="nestedblock--filters--applications"></a>
 ### Nested Schema for `filters.applications`